landelare/ue5coro/README.md

 ## Features

+`#include "UE5Coro.h"` gives you every functionality that this plugin provides.
+You may opt to IWYU the various smaller headers, but no guidance is given as to which feature requires which header.

 Click these links for the detailed description of the main features provided by this plugin, or keep reading for a quick overview.